gustwindjs/gustwind/htmlisp/evolution-plan.md

 HTMLisp should evolve by making the current syntax safer and shorter before adding a second syntax system.

-If only the first wave ships, it should be:
+The first wave has already shipped:

 1. escape by default with explicit raw output
 2. shorthand scoped variable access inside existing `&...` attributes
 3. structured attributes with `&attrs`

-Those three changes solve most of the pain described in the original notes and fit the current implementation with a manageable amount of change.
+Those changes, plus `fragment`, function components, and typed test coverage, solve most of the pain described in the original notes.
+The remaining decisions are now mostly about whether parser-level syntax expansion is worth the added complexity.